-Figure 2-6: Fire Extinguisher
+Figure 2-6:

-The Wayfarer is equipped with a fire extinguisher located in the entrance door stairwell (Figure 2-6) The extinguisher is rated for both Class B and C (i.e., grease, gasoline, diesel fuel, flammable liquids and electrical).
-Read and understand the accompanying owner's manual on that extinguisher (found in your Owner's Information Package) and remember the location of the extinguisher.
-These types of fire extinguishers are pressurized, mechanical devices and require that appropriate care be used in their safe storage and use.
-The owner's manual will provide necessary guidance for the proper storage, handling, and use of the extinguishers.
-Prudent preventive maintenance suggests monthly inspection of any fire extinguisher to assure that it is sufficiently pressurized (i.e., the needle on the gauge is in the "normal" zone) and that the mechanical components are not blocked in any way.
-Do not test a fire extinguisher by partially discharging the unit-this will cause a loss of pressure and may lodge some fire retardant materials in the valve mechanism and cause the extinguisher to continue to vent slowly down to zero pressure.
-If an extinguisher is ever partially used; continue its use until the unit is completely discharged, then have the fire extinguisher fully recharged at an appropriate service center (one can call any fire department for information on having an extinguisher recharged in that particular locality).
-DO NOT wait a long time to recharge an empty fire extinguisher; you'll never know when it may be needed.
-Should a fire occur inside or around the motorhome, evacuate the motorhome quickly and calmly-do not panic.
-In the event of heavy smoke or extensive flames, keep low (crawl if you must) and make your way to the nearest exit (door, emergency window) and leave.
-If the fire involves a fuel source (e.g., diesel fuel, LP gas); consider the probability of an explosion and move sufficiently far away to minimize personal harm.
-If such is available, immediately place a call to the local fire department (or ask someone nearby to do so) to report the fire.
+Prudent preventive maintenance suggests monthly inspection of any fire extinguisher to ensure that it is sufficiently pressurized (i.e., the needle on the gauge is in the "normal" zone) and that the mechanical components are not Fire Extinguisher blocked in any way.

+DO NOT test a fire extinguisher by partially discharging the unit-this will cause a loss of pressure and might lodge some fire-retardant materials in the valve mechanism and cause the extinguisher to continue to vent slowly down to zero pressure.
+If an extinguisher is ever partially used, continue its use until the unit is completely discharged.
+Then, have the fire extinguisher fully recharged at an appropriate service center (call any fire department for information on having an extinguisher recharged in that particular locality).

+DO NOT wait to recharge an empty fire extinguisher; you will never know when it might be needed.

+Should a fire occur inside or around the motorhome, evacuate the motorhome quickly and calmly-donot panic.
+In the event of heavy smoke or extensive flames, keep low (crawl if you must), and make your way to the nearest exit (door, emergency window) and leave.
+If the fire involves a fuel source (e.g., diesel fuel, LP gas), consider the probability of an explosion and move sufficiently far away to minimize personal harm.
+If possible, immediately place a call to the local fire department (or ask someone nearby to do so) to report the fire.
 Consider the cause and the consequences of the fire and the risks associated with possibly fighting the fire yourself before trying to extinguish it.

 DO NOT expose yourself or others to unnecessary danger.